Ed Helms: Television

 Helms was performing comedy in New York City when, as he recalled in a 2005 interview, "The Daily Show had a sort of open audition with a casting company that I had dealt with.
 I read for the part, and got it".

 In his April 2002 to mid-2006 tenure on the satirical news program, Helms contributed "field reports" in addition to hosting various segments of the show such as "Digital Watch", "Ad Nauseam" and "Mark Your Calendar".
 He has also contributed to the "This Week in God" segment.
 His 2005 segment "Battle of the Bulge", about the wearing of Speedo bathing suits on the beaches of Cape May, New Jersey, and his "Mass.
 Hysteria" segment, where he reported criticism of Massachusetts when it became the first state to legalize gay marriage, are regarded by TV Guide as his signature segments.

-Helms left the show in 2006, but occasionally returned for brief appearances over the next two years.
+Helms left the show in 2006 but occasionally returned for brief appearances over the next two years.
 On July 21, 2008, he returned for "Obama Quest"—a segment covering Senator Barack Obama's trip to Iraq.
-He also occasionally narrated the "Prescott Group" educational films on sister series The Colbert Report.
+He also occasionally narrated the "Prescott Group" educational films on sister show The Colbert Report.
 In late July 2006, NBC announced that Helms was added to the cast of the mockumentary The Office, alongside fellow The Daily Show correspondent Steve Carell, in a recurring role as Andy Bernard, a nostalgic Cornell graduate who is obsessed with a cappella music.
-Helms was a series regular starting with the 3rd season.
+Helms was a series regular starting with the third season.
 "He had so much in common with this character we wanted to create," recalled Paul Lieberstein, a writer for the show who also plays Toby Flenderson, the human resources representative at the Scranton branch of Dunder Mifflin.
 "I can't remember when they started merging."
 Helms returned to The Daily Show on December 5, 2006, saying that he had been working "undercover at a paper company in Scranton", an allusion to his stint on The Office.